 By Maya Hendricks

 Maya Hendricks is junior from Chicago, IL majoring in interdepartmental business and Spanish at the University of Iowa.
-She is currently studying abroad in Heredia, Costa Rica on the USAC Heredia program.
+She recently returned from the USAC Heredia program in Heredia, Costa Rica.